zhangruochi/Parallel-Concurrent-and-Distributed-Programming-in-Java-Specialization/README.md

+# Parallel, Concurrent, and Distributed Programming in Java Specialization

+Parallel, concurrent, and distributed programming underlies software in multiple domains, ranging from biomedical research to financial services.
+This specialization is intended for anyone with a basic knowledge of sequential programming in Java, who is motivated to learn how to write parallel, concurrent and distributed programs.
+Through a collection of three courses (which may be taken in any order or separately), you will learn foundational topics in Parallelism, Concurrency, and Distribution.
+These courses will prepare you for multithreaded and distributed programming for a wide range of computer platforms, from mobile devices to cloud computing servers.

 # Parallel Programming in Java

 **About this Course** This course teaches learners (industry professionals and students) the fundamental concepts of parallel programming in the context of Java 8.
 Parallel programming enables developers to use multicore computers to make their applications run faster by using multiple processors at the same time.
 By the end of this course, you will learn how to use popular parallel Java frameworks (such as ForkJoin, Stream, and Phaser) to write parallel programs for a wide range of multicore platforms including servers, desktops, or mobile devices, while also learning about their theoretical foundations including computation graphs, ideal parallelism, parallel speedup, Amdahl's Law, data races, and determinism.